pierrepo/mdner/README.md

 python3 scripts/mdner.py -c -t 0.4 0.0 0.9 0.1 -n my_model -g
 ```

-Here, we define a model where the dropout will be 0.4 (40% of the nodes will be hidden).
+Here, we define a model where the dropout will be 0.4 (40% of the nodes will be deactivate).
 The three other values correspond to the metrics.
 They allow us to consider what is the best model.
-Here, for example, we prefer the precision score rather than the recall score.
+Here we prefer the precision score rather than the recall score.
+We have also chosen to create a model based on Transformers by using the `-g` option.
+If the `-g` option is not chosen, the model generated will be based on the cpu.

-## 🚦 Try MDNER
+## 📋 Try MDNER

 In order to run an exemple, you can launch a streamlit site to apply the MDNER model to a text and evaluate it.
 Simply enter the name of the model as an argument, as in the following command :